lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 Steps 3 and 5-8 are done on a classical computer.
 In brief, you're running a classical optimization routine on the classical computer, and the goal of the optimization routine is to minimize (or maximize) the output of the quantum computer, which the classical computer treats as a black box.

 ![Visualization of the variational quantum eigensolver](/assets/images/2019/hybrid-classical.png){: width="50%"}
-<span class="caption">An illustration of how hybric classical-quantum algorithms work.
+<span class="caption">An illustration of how hybric quantum-classical algorithms work.
 Yanked from 1Qbit's slides.</span>

 The hybrid approach has been successfully applied to modelling small atoms.
 It is also capable of finding solutions to some NP-complete problems (e.g., [max-cut](https://grove-docs.readthedocs.io/en/latest/qaoa.html#our-first-np-hard-problem)), though no one would give me an estimate of the runtime for this, not even in terms of the number of optimization steps.